dappnode/DAppNodeDocs/docs/user/guides/access/terminal.md

 ## Phisically by plugging a monitor and keyboard (Advanced)

-Your DAppNode will ask you for the password to log in.
+Your Dappnode will ask you for the password to log in.
 The default password is:

 P: `dappnode.s0`